.webp)

 What is Financial Crime?

-Financial crime occurs when someone or a group performs an illegal activity with money, assets, or financial tools for personal gain like committing fraud, money laundering, and or cybercrime.
+Financial crime definition is when someone or a group performs an illegal activity with money, assets, or financial tools for personal gain like committing fraud, money laundering, and or cybercrime.
 People often commit these crimes out of greed, a hunger for power, or to hide other illegal activities like terrorism, human trafficking, and drug trafficking, making them a big issue for both national and global security!

 Examples of Financial Crime